brandonsbque/custom-component-gen/README.md

 ---

 **Disclaimer**

 This script was made for the purpose of helping other developers use the @materia/web library for their React projects.
-I am not one of the developers for the @material/web library, but I simply came across the issue of the library not working natively in React and I decided to write a script based on a workaround from one of their develoeprs.
+I am not one of the developers for the @material/web library, but I simply came across the issue of the library not working natively in React and I decided to write a script based on a workaround from one of their developers.
 This workaround can be found in the @material/web Github Repo's discussions, found [here](https://github.com/material-components/material-web/discussions/5186).
 This script will basically do the workaround for each component that's available in the library, generate a file that anyone can paste in their React project, and make it usable right away.

 > I would love a star ⭐️ though for this repository if you found this helpful 🤩

 Also, this script does not connect to the internet, whatsoever.
-I'm sure people would appreciate this sense of privacy, and therefore you would have to download the necessary file for the script to use as reference manually from the @material/web 's Repo: [here](https://github.com/material-components/material-web)
+I'm sure people would appreciate this sense of privacy, and therefore you would have to download the necessary file for the script to use as reference manually from the @material/web's Repo: [here](https://github.com/material-components/material-web)

 ---